farahbrunache/travay-colony-vuejs-dapp/README.md

 # Travay (pronounced "tri-vi")
 (means "work" in Haitian Creole)

 colonyNetwork smart contract dapp with the front-end done as a Vue.js PWA.

-Front-end hosted on firebase.
+The only centralization of the dApp is the front-end hosted in Firebase: https://travay-dapp.firebaseapp.com.

 ## End User Guide